Jeff Barnett for Congress

 Under Republican leadership, our Nation tilted the economic playing field in favor of big banks – then took the referees off the field.
 Now we have the deepest recession in 75 years, mountains of debt, millions of lost jobs, and a housing crisis that is destroying tens of thousands of families.

-Five megabanks still control 75% of all lending in America.
-They are still Too-Big-To-Fail.
-Don’t get me wrong, we still need big banks to serve global networks of huge corporations – but our concentration of trillion dollar banks places national financial security at risk.
-We learned this lesson the hard way.
 To manage risk we need greater involvement by small banks.
 We can help small banks compete with the megabanks by giving them an edge in the federal funds rate and the overnight discount rate.
 This will help the 8500 other banks in America serve a larger part of our economy.

-Deliver Affordable Healthcare
+Affordable Healthcare

 • Affordability: Make healthcare affordable for everyone.
 Small businesses and self-employed individuals should pay the same premiums per person as large corporations.
 This bill opens access to exchanges that will provide small businesses with access to healthcare plans that were not available in the past.